Low-Fat Chocolate Muffins

-- Bake at 400° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 400° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack; sprinkle with confectioners' sugar if desired.
-Yield: 1 dozen.

 I am baffled by this rating.
 Not only was the texture weird and rubbery, but there was absolutely NO flavor.
 I even put choc. chips in and this did not help at all.
 My husband usually eats the new things I make that I don't like, but even he spit it out.
 Ick.

 I made these,and liked the flavor, lil dense, and muffins stuck to paper liners,but good.